 Steps to improvement

-- we have invested in digital services to increase convenience for customers
+We have invested in digital services to increase convenience for customers.

-- we use methods such as Lean Six Sigma and Kaizen Blitz to analyse our processes and improve their efficiency.
+We also use methods such as Lean Six Sigma and Kaizen Blitz to analyse our processes and improve their efficiency.

 How to get involved

 The approach is regarded as best practice and is based on engagement and consultation with communities as outlined in the Community Empowerment (Scotland) Act 2015.